Everything You Need To Know About Antique Bracelets

-Whilst this is most common amongst the engagement and cocktail rings of the time, bracelets also became increasingly lavish.
+Whilst this is most common amongst the engagement and cocktail rings of the time, bracelets also became increasingly lavish in 1920s jewellery.

 This was also the era that the use of silver truly came into its own, not simply as a cheaper alternative to gold but as a precious metal chosen for its versatility and the way that its colour complemented popular gemstones of the period, such as sapphire and emerald.